 Espresso powder adds a surprisingly savory tone and a pop of flavor and energy to salad dressing.
 And in homemade barbecue or steak sauces, a teaspoon or two of the stuff creates additional savory depth, enhances the sauce’s smoky notes, and creates a flavor so rich that all your cookout guests will be dying to know what your secret is.

 This is the category where you might get a little carried away.
 Espresso powder is perfect if you want to add a little something extra to whatever you are making.
 If you’re making granola or toasted nuts, the espresso can provide something a little more interesting than your usual cinnamon touches.
 Plus, it pairs beautifully with nutty flavors.

-Alternatively, you can use the powder in a manner similar to how people generally use sea salt.
-Essentially functioning as a garnish on top of desserts (try it on lemon sorbet…it’s amazing) or on salads, just a pinch of the stuff can add some serious fun to the flavor of the dish.
-When used in either of these ways, the espresso flavor will likely be more prominent, but that is not necessarily a bad thing.
+Alternatively, you can use the powder the same way people generally use sea salt.
+Essentially functioning as a garnish on top of desserts (try it on lemon sorbet, it’s amazing) or on salads, just a pinch of the stuff can add some serious fun to the dish’s flavor.
+The espresso’s rich coffee flavor will likely be more prominent when used in either of these ways, but that’s not necessarily a bad thing.

 Frequently Asked Questions

 Technically, yes, you can use a spoonful of espresso powder and hot water to make a hot cup of joe to enjoy with your breakfast.
 However, some of these products are better for brews than others.

 But do we recommend you pull a jar of espresso powder off of your coffee shelf every time you need to fill your mug?
 No. The result tends to be a pretty weak coffee.
 Plus, these products are pretty pricey in comparison to the amount you’re getting.
 That’s fine if you’re only using a small amount of it here and there for cooking, but if you’re using it to brew every day, you’ll blow through it quickly.